 Basic Station Protocol

 There is no uniform update and configuration management.
-Providers of IoT platforms and LNS servers each use their own specially developed interfaces.
+Providers of IoT platforms and LNS servers each use their own developed interfaces.
 Thus, experts are always needed to integrate gateways into a network.

 Current with Basic Station